Social Security (United States): Spouse's benefits

 Although Social Security rules are gender-neutral, spousal benefits are disproportionately paid to women.
-Because of trends in marriage and workforce participation, retirement benefits are projected to become increasingly important for women, but spouse and survivor benefits will still be common.
+Because of trends in marriage and workforce participation, retirement benefits are projected to become increasingly important for women, but spouse and survivor benefits will remain common.

-Because spouse benefits are only a 50 percent benefit and because divorced individuals do not share resources with a current husband or wife, divorced spouse beneficiaries have poverty rates that are "quite high."
+Because spouse benefits are a 50 percent benefit and because divorced individuals do not share resources with a current husband or wife, divorced spouse beneficiaries have poverty rates that are high.
 About 29 percent of divorced spouse beneficiaries are in poverty compared to only about 5.4 percent of married spouse beneficiaries.

-There is a Social Security government pension offset that will reduce or eliminate any spousal (or ex-spouse) or widow(er)'s benefits if the spouse or widow(er) is also receiving a government (federal, state, or local) pension from work that did not require paying Social Security taxes.
-The basic rule is that Social Security benefits will be reduced by two-thirds of the spouse's or widow(er)'s government pension.
-If the spouse's or widow(er)'s government pension exceeds 150% of the "normal" spousal or widow(er)'s benefit the spousal benefit is eliminated.
-For example, a "normal" spousal or widow(er)'s benefit of $1,000/month would be reduced to $0.00 if the spouse or widow(er)'s if already drawing a non-FICA taxed government pension of $1,500/month or more per month.
-Pensions from work where Social Security taxes were paid do not reduce Social Security spousal or widow(er)'s benefits.
-Pensions received from foreign countries do not cause GPO; however, a foreign pension may be subject to the WEP.
+There was a Social Security government pension offset that would reduce or eliminate any spousal (or ex-spouse) or widow(er)'s benefits if the spouse or widow(er) is also receiving a government (federal, state, or local) pension from work that did not require paying Social Security taxes.
+It was repealed by the Social Security Fairness Act of 2023 (H.R.
+82), which President Biden signed on January 5, 2025.
+The basic rule was that Social Security benefits would be reduced by two-thirds of the spouse's or widow(er)'s government pension.
+If the spouse's or widow(er)'s government pension exceeds 150% of the "normal" spousal or widow(er)'s benefit, the spousal benefit was eliminated.
+For example, a "normal" spousal or widow(er)'s benefit of $1,000/month was reduced to $0.00, if the spouse or widow(er) was already drawing a non-FICA taxed government pension of $1,500 or more per month.
+Pensions from work where Social Security taxes were paid, did not reduce Social Security spousal or widow(er)'s benefits.
+Pensions received from foreign countries did not cause GPO; however, a foreign pension used to be subject to the WEP.